Updated: Jan 26

 When Hitler was gaining power towards the end of the 1930’s London was not a safe place to be, and so the Government code-breakers needed a new home.
-Bletchley Park turned out to be a perfect place for this very need, it was situated at the center of major road, rail and communications networks in the UK.
+Bletchley Park turned out to be a perfect place for this very need, it was situated at the centre of a major road, rail and communications network in the UK.
 In 1939 the first code-breakers began moving in.

-The land was formerly apart of the Manor of Eaton.
+The land was formerly a part of the Manor of Eaton.
 The main mansion itself is a great example of Victorian architecture, with a multitude of bay windows and designs in the walls created by the placement of different coloured bricks.
-The style of the buildings on the estate as a whole range between a mix of Victorian Gothic, Tudor and Dutch Baroque.
-The architecture was often commented upon by anyone who worked there, or any visitors to the site.
+The style of the buildings on the estate as a whole ranges between a mix of Victorian Gothic, Tudor and Dutch Baroque.
+The architecture was often commented upon by anyone who worked there or any visitors to the site.

 There was a style of architecture which was beginning to emerge before the war, called ‘the international style’.
 This is the style in which the outhouses surrounding the mansion were thought to have been built-in, even if they were built quickly to house the different departments of the code-breakers.
-The architects who were drafted in to design these buildings may have been working on this style around the time the war began, but there is a certain irony which the war brought about.
-This style was supposed to be based upon the creation of a ‘new world’ envisioned by people all over the world, a world without borders or barriers after world war one.
+The architects who were drafted in to design these buildings may have been working on this style around the time the war began, but there is a certain irony that the war brought about.
+This style was supposed to be based upon the creation of a ‘new world’ envisioned by people all over the world, a world without borders or barriers after World War 1.
 But with world war two came the end of that vision in a sense.
-Barriers, borders and metal fences needed to be brought up rather quickly and thus, before it had even really begun, the international style movement was brought to a halt.
+Barriers, borders and metal fences need to be brought up rather quickly and thus before it had even really begun, the international style movement was brought to a halt.

 We will write more about the international style another time.